cannam/repoint/README.md

 properties:

- * `accounts` - account names for this user for known service providers, as an object mapping from service name to account name
+ * `accounts` - account names for this user for known service providers, in the form of an object mapping from service name to account name

  * `services` - global definitions of service providers, in the same format as described in "Adding new service providers" above.
-Definitions here will override those both hardcoded in Vext and listed in project specifications
+Definitions here will override both those hardcoded in Vext and those listed in project files.

-If you specify an account name for a service in your `.vext.json` file, Vext will assume that you have suitable keychain authentication for that service and will check out libraries using the authenticated versions of that service's URLs.
+If you specify an account name for a service in your `.vext.json` file, Vext will assume that you have suitable keychain authentication set up for that service and will check out libraries using the authenticated versions of that service's URLs.

 Using the Vext tool